 NZPocketGuide.com© NZPocketGuide.com

 4. Check Out Waiotemarama Falls

 For a picturesque bush walk and to see the beautiful Waiotemarama Falls, take the Waiotemarama Loop Walk.
-This 2h30minute loop takes you past large kauri stands and across a shallow stream to see a 20m (66ft) waterfall.
-The track is not well maintained so provides quite the adventure!
-[Update: the track has been recently upgraded so should be in better shape].
+This 2 hrs 30 mins loop takes you past large kauri stands and across a shallow stream to see a 20 m (66 ft) waterfall.

-Location: Waiotemarama Gorge Road (gravel road), 15 minutes from Omapere.
+Location: Waiotemarama Gorge Road (gravel road), 15 minutes drive from Omapere.

+NZPocketGuide.com© NZPocketGuide.com